Intestinal Rehabilitation for Children

 Convenient Care

 Although many of our patients live in the Carolinas, we provide services to children from across the U.S. No matter where you live, we help you schedule your child's appointments to be as convenient as possible.
 If you live in or near Durham, it may work best to schedule your child's treatment over time.
-If you live far away, we'll try to condense your child's appointments into the shortest number of days his or her treatment will allow.
+If you live far away, we'll try to condense your child's appointments into the shortest number of days their treatment will allow.

 Access to the Latest Research and Treatments